Comparative Causal Mediation and Relaxing the Assumption of No Mediator-Outcome Confounding: An Application to International Law and Audience Costs: Comparative Causal Mediation (CCM) Estimands

 As will be shown, in spite of the strong assumptions required for the identification of any single ACME, a weaker set of assumptions---which, notably, does not contain the usual assumption of no unobserved confounding of the mediator-outcome relationship---will allow for consistent or conservative estimation of the following two comparative causal mediation (CCM) estimands of interest. \begin{definition} Define the estimands of interest as follows:

 \end{definition}

-The first estimand measures the extent to which treatment 2 has a greater causal mediation effect than treatment 1 in terms of the mediator of interest.
-This allows for testing whether one treatment has a stronger absolute effect transmitted through the mediator of interest, relative to another treatment.
-For instance, in the job training policy evaluation described earlier, it could measure whether one program had a stronger effect transmitted via job search motivation than the other program.
-In contrast, the second estimand measures the extent to which treatment 2 has a greater proportion of its total effect transmitted through the mediator of interest, relative to treatment 1.
-This allows for testing the extent to which the mediator is more important to the overall causal anatomy of one treatment versus another.
-For instance, this could measure whether effect transmission via job search motivation comprised a larger proportion of the overall effect of one job training program versus the other in the example above.
-Table \ref{tab:RQ} summarizes the general research questions related to each CCM estimand.
+The first estimand measures the extent to which one treatment has a stronger causal mediation effect transmitted via the mediator of interest relative to the other treatment.
+In contrast, the second estimand measures the extent to which one treatment has a greater proportion of its total effect transmitted through the mediator of interest relative to the other treatment, which allows for testing the extent to which the mediator is more important to the overall causal anatomy of one treatment.
+For additional discussion on the types of research questions and hypotheses each estimand is better suited to address, see Appendix H.